RuneKR/ords-fhir/README.md

 # Status
 Work in progress.
 Version 1.0.0 is not done yet.
+The main author unfortunetly do not have time to finish this project that now have been seperated into multiple project under the account.
+It is possible for anyone who wish to continue to do so.

 # ORDS
 The point of ORDS is to leverage the gap between thought and implementation when one wants to create a [HL7 FHIR REST]( https://www.hl7.org/fhir/http.html) application.